-Jeep is about to reboot the rock-crawling Wrangler — here’s what we expect from it
+The next Jeep Wrangler's evolutionary design will hide radical changes

 What’s under the sheet metal?

+From what we can tell, the evolutionary design hides drastic changes under the sheet metal.
 The next Wrangler will inaugurate a turbocharged 2.0-liter, four-cylinder engine.
 Called Hurricane, the direct-injected mill will generate about 300 horsepower in its most basic state of tune.
 Its torque output — a figure of utmost importance to off-roaders — hasn’t been revealed yet.

-Offered at an extra cost, the 2.0-liter will shift through an eight-speed automatic transmission developed by ZF.
+Offered at an extra cost, the 2.0-liter will shift exclusively through an eight-speed automatic transmission developed by ZF.
 While purists will undoubtedly scoff at the idea of turbo four in a Wrangler, downsizing is necessary in order to meet stringent fuel economy and emissions regulations in the U.S. and abroad.
 We emphasize “abroad” because the Wrangler is becoming increasingly popular in overseas markets like Europe and Asia.

-More: Jeep wants to dominate every SUV segment, and it might do just that
+The standard engine will be a naturally-aspirated, 3.6-liter Pentastar V6 carried over from the current model and slightly updated, though the scopes of the modifications aren’t known yet.
+Buyers who get the six-cylinder will be asked to choose between a standard six-speed manual transmission and an optional automatic transmission.

-The standard engine will likely be a naturally-aspirated, 3.6-liter Pentastar V6 carried over from the current model.
-Buyers will be asked to choose between a manual and an automatic transmission.
+A start-stop system will come standard to keep fuel economy in check regardless of which transmission is ordered.
+You’ll be able to start the engine by pressing a button instead of turning a key, too.
+Really, Jeep is dead serious about modernizing the Wrangler where appropriate.

 Suspension tweaks will make the Wrangler more comfortable around town and on the freeway, but that doesn’t mean it’s going soft.
 The solid axles that greatly contribute to the Wrangler’s off-road prowess will remain.
 And, of course, four-wheel drive will come standard regardless of how many cylinders are under the hood.